 Most Cohen Laser & Vision Center LASIK patients are able to drive themselves to the office for their follow-up appointment the day after their procedure.
 However, it could take up to three months for you to see the full effects of your surgery, especially with PRK.

 If you’re tired of wearing glasses and/or contact lenses, it might be time to consider LASIK.
-Call Cohen Laser & Vision Center today to schedule an appointment online with the leaders in LASIK surgery.
+Call Cohen Laser & Vision Center today to see if LASIK fits into your lifestyle.

 PRK is an alternative to LASIK for those patients who are not candidates due to their high prescription, thin corneas or job requirements.